hypre-space/hypredrive/README.md

 ```

 Note:
-1. The first step `./autogen.sh` must be executed only once after cloning this repository.
+1. The first step must be executed only once after cloning this repository.
 2. [hypre](https://github.com/hypre-space/hypre) needs to be installed at
    `${HYPRE_INSTALL_DIR}`.
-3. For GPU support, add `--with-cuda` for NVIDIA GPUs or `--with-hip` for AMD GPUs in the
+3. For GPU support, add `--with-cuda` (NVIDIA GPUs) or `--with-hip` (AMD GPUs) to
-   `./configure` line.
+   `./configure`.
 4. An installation prefix can be passed to `./configure` such as `--prefix=${INSTALL_PATH}`.
    For more configure options, type `./configure -help`.